- About us»

 As well as providing useful guidance for researchers themselves, research organisations can use our guidance notes to raise awareness of the particular topic, and as material for staff and student development and training.
 Our guidance notes can also be used as reference tools by organisations who wish to create specific policies on these issues, or to revise existing policies.
 As with all of the guidance that we provide, it is up to organisations and researchers to decide how best to implement it and in a way that suits their particular research environment.

-The first two documents in this series, covering internet-mediated research and retraction in academic journals, are available below.
-UKRIO will be publishing further guidance notes, including on authorship in academic publications, in 2017.
+The first three documents in this series, covering internet-mediated research, authorship in academic publications and retractions in academic journals, are available below.
+UKRIO will be publishing further guidance notes in 2017.

 The aim is not to be prescriptive, but to highlight particular challenges involved in research and to foster discussion on what might constitute ‘good practice’ in these fundamentally important parts of the research process.
 Like our other publications, the guidance notes are underpinned by ‘lessons learned’ from UKRIO’s confidential Advisory Service on the conduct of research, which has operated since 2006 and covers all disciplines, from the arts and the humanities to health and biomedicine.